Skip to main content

 I started playing the clarinet so that I too could play the Wombles of Wimbledon.
 I hit fourteen and clarinet was no longer “cool”, so encouraged by friends and family, I switched to sax with the promise that “the sax player gets all the girls” (not true).

 I was also enamoured with Guns & Roses and in a bid to be able to play Paradise City, purchased an electric guitar.
 Over the years I taught myself acoustic and electric guitar which became my principal compositional tools.
-I’d always had a strong sense of rhythm and much to the dismay of my housemates at uni bought a drum kit and taught myself drums too.
+I’d always had a strong sense of rhythm and, much to the dismay of my housemates at uni, I bought a drum kit and taught myself drums too.

 Whilst music was ever present in my life, it was a long time before I understood that it could be a profession as well as a passion.